Branimir123/Sportsemblr/README.md

 ## TODO
 - Edit event
-- Ask to join event
-- Give rating after event has ended - send a form to each participant to rate every other
 - Event details
 - Event short details
 - List of events by city or sport
+- Ask to join event
+- Participants posting comments in event
+- Give rating after event has ended - send a form to each participant to rate every other

 - Create user profile
-- Show ratings for each sport the user has participated in profile
+- Show ratings for each sport that the user has participated in user's profile
-- Participants posting comments in event